 People with OUD benefit from a combination of counseling and medication.
 MAT programs provide psychological support to manage cravings, so the individual can focus on behavioral treatment to ultimately overcome OUD.

 Both Sublocade and Vivitrol are long-lasting maintenance medicines used in addiction treatment, but they have several important differences.

 What Is Sublocade?

 Sublocade is a prescription subdermal injection administered once a month.
-The injection releases buprenorphine, a partial opioid agonist, into the bloodstream steadily over 28 days.
+The injection releases buprenorphine, a partial opioid agonist, into the body steadily over 28 days.

-The advantage to a long acting injectable as opposed to a daily medication is that the steady release of medication with the injectable helps to prevent breakthrough cravings that might occur if a patient misses a dose of their daily suboxone.
-Therefore, patients who are stable on Suboxone might prefer to switch from a daily Suboxone tablet to a monthly injection.
+Long-acting medications like this prevent breakthrough cravings that might occur if a patient misses a dose of their daily Suboxone.
+Therefore, stable patients on Suboxone might prefer to switch from a daily Suboxone tablet or film to a monthly injection.

-Talk to your doctor if you are taking Suboxone and are interested in switching to Sublocade.
+Talk to your doctor if you are taking Suboxone and interested in switching to Sublocade.

 What Is Vivitrol?

-Vivitrol, generic name Naltrexone, is also a prescription injectable medication used to treat OUD.
-It can also treat alcohol addiction.
+Vivitrol (generic name: naltrexone) is also a prescription injectable medication used to treat OUD.
+It can also treat alcohol use disorder.

 These are similarities between Sublocade and Vivitrol: